BND Hamburger Icon

 • Low payroll costs: A monthly payroll schedule means you’ll process payroll 12 times per year.
 That means fewer instances on which you’ll incur any extra costs associated with payroll runs.

 • Less work overall: The fewer times you run payroll, the less work you must undertake to execute the task.
-And with monthly payroll schedules, you run payroll at most half as often as with other schedules.
+With monthly payroll schedules, you run payroll at most half as often as with other schedules.

 • Infeasibility for hourly employees: Between overtime concerns and the lower wages often associated with hourly work, monthly payroll schedules are a no-go for hourly employees.
 Workweeks split into months can be problematic for calculating monthly overtime pay.
 Also, low-wage employees can’t often wait a full month to receive their pay.